North Georgia waterfall weekend

 Why this route, in this order.

 The order is built around the Helen pivot.
-The first three stops (Anna Ruby, Blue Hole, Dukes Creek) all sit within 10 minutes of downtown Helen and form a natural morning cluster.
-Doing them in that order moves you from the highest-flow falls of the route (Anna Ruby, fed by Curtis and York creeks at the head of Smith Creek) through the rangered Smithgall Woods access at Blue Hole and Dukes Creek.
-Smithgall Woods has gate hours and limited parking; visiting late morning rather than at dawn matches when the gate is reliably open and the staff is on duty.
+The first three stops (Anna Ruby, Blue Hole, Dukes Creek) form a compact Helen-area morning cluster.
+Doing them in that order moves you from the highest-flow falls of the route (Anna Ruby, fed by Curtis and York creeks at the head of Smith Creek) to the shared Dukes Creek Falls trailhead, where the same $5 per-vehicle concession fee covers both the Blue Hole spur and the Dukes Creek observation deck.
+Visiting that trailhead in the morning gives you the best shot at parking before the GA-348 lot fills.

 The middle of the route (Helton Creek and DeSoto) shifts you onto the Richard Russell Scenic Highway over Hogpen Gap and into Union County.
 This is the prettiest driving on the route and the natural early-afternoon segment, with Brasstown Bald views and dogwood corridors in spring.
 Helton Creek is a short walk to a two-tier scene; DeSoto follows up with three falls on a 2-mile loop that is the meatiest hiking segment of the day.